 Advantages of a Boiler Heating System

-• Boilers produce radiant heat, which many Denver homeowners find more comfortable than the one from forced air systems.
+- Boilers produce radiant heat, which many Denver homeowners find more comfortable than the heat from forced air systems.

-• New boilers are highly energy efficient, with ratings as high as 95%.
+- New boilers are highly energy efficient, with ratings up to 95%.
 Just avoid the older models, as these can waste up to 50% of energy.

-• The air from radiation heating systems is not as dry as forced air systems.
+- The air from radiation heating systems is not as dry as that from forced-air systems.

 Disadvantages of Boilers

-• The radiator, which is usually positioned near windows, can be unsightly and limits space available for furniture.
+- The radiator, which is usually positioned near windows, can be unsightly and limit available furniture space.

-• Boilers are only used for heating, unlike furnaces that can provide cooling during summer.
+- Boilers are used only for heating, unlike furnaces, which can provide cooling during summer.

-• Boilers do not work with filters and humidifiers, so you can’t do much to improve the air quality unless you take measures unrelated to the boiler itself.
+- Boilers don’t work with filters or humidifiers, so you can’t do much to improve air quality unless you take measures unrelated to the boiler itself.
 However, this is not often a challenge since boilers do not release air into the home.

 Heat Pumps

 Virtually the latest technology in the world of heating and cooling is the heat pump.
-This type of heating system works like air conditioners, extracting heat from the warm air outside and delivering it into your home through an air handler.
-During the summer months, the process is reversed: it extracts heat from the indoor air and passes it outside, thus cooling the temperature.
+This type of heating system works like an air conditioner, extracting heat from the warm air outside and delivering it into your home through an air handler.
+During the summer months, the process is reversed: it extracts heat from the indoor air and transfers it outside, thereby lowering indoor temperatures.

 Unlike furnaces and boilers, heat pumps do not generate heat but only transfer it.
 This heating system uses electricity as its fuel source.